FOREST & WATER PERSONELL ARE PROFESSIONAL SPECIALISTS WHEN IT COMES TO OUTDOOR SPORTS

 TONE RIVER (Minakami Onsen, Gunma Pref.)

-The Tone River in Gunma Prefecture is the largest river in Japan and provides wonderful natural ravines up stream, wide-open scenery downstream, and a variety of changing scenery during the 4 seasons.
+The Tone River in Gunma Prefecture is the largest river in Japan, with gorgeous natural ravines up stream, wide-open scenery downstream, and a variety of changing scenery during the 4 seasons.

-In early April to June, during the Spring melt from the Alps including Mt.Tanigawa, you can enjoy dynamic rafting with the river flowing at its fullest.
+From early April to June, during the spring melt from Minakami's surrounding Tanigawa Mountain Range, you can enjoy dynamic rafting with the river flowing at its fullest.

-Various fun tours that families can enjoy are available from July when the water is not so swift.
-You can also enjoy canyoning and canoeing in one of our Full-Day Courses.
+We have many fun tours that families can enjoy, which are available from July when the water is not as fast.
+You can also enjoy canyoning and canoeing with one of our Double Adventure Packages.

 tone river rafting